It's great to have you, Rush Lindbaugh and the Excellence in Broadcasting Network.

 You know what the word is.

-The the thing is, when I started using it, everybody here thought I had made up a word.
+The thing is, when I started using it, everybody here thought I had made up a word.

 You freepers at least know it's a word.

-Now the staff say, gee, thanks, we're for making us look like idiots.
+We're for making us look like idiots.

-Now I'm just joking here, but the freepers are really upset here, apparently by the way I'm pronouncing it.
+Now, I'm just joking here, but the freepers are really upset here, apparently by the way I'm pronouncing it.

-Scott Minneapolis.
+Scott, Minneapolis.

-Uh great to have you on the program.
+Great to have you on the program.

 Hello, sir.

-I'm I'm well.
+I'm well.

 Very well.